TheGoldenPatrik1/403-eucalyptus/OVERVIEW.md

 There are three major data types in Eucalyptus.
 The first is literals: Numbers, Strings, Booleans, Lists (a group of any of the previous literals), and Dicts (key-value pairs, where the key is a string and the value is a literal).
 The second data type is functions.
 These are callable items, both global and user-defined.
 Function names must all be camel case (myFunction()).
 The third data type is variables.
 Essentially, this is anything that is not a literal or function that stores a value.
 Mutable variables must be snake case (my_variable) and constants must be screaming snake case (MY_CONSTANT).

+Because Eucalyptus is a functional language, there are no classes.
+However, you can use dicts to have a set of variables and functions all grouped together.

 Users who plan properly and work slowly will find the most success when it comes to using Eucalyptus.
 Users should become accustomed to the global functions within Eucalyptus.

 TODO: Add a list of global functions with what they do and how to use them.